Byte Pair Encoding

 Also known as

-BPE, byte-level BPE
+BPE, byte pair encoding, byte-level BPE